 Response:

+N/A. ODOT does not have any at this time.

 Request for Production #10: Produce a complete copy of all documents referred to, relied upon, or otherwise utilized in answering the discovery requests contained herein.

 Response:

+N/A.

 Request for Production #11: Produce any and all documents, including email communications, other written communications, questions, and instructions Plaintiff sent to, or received from, any potential witness or other person relating to any facts involved in this lawsuit.